splewis/get5/README.md

 - ``logo`` team logo (wraps ``mp_teamlogo_1``)
 - ``matchtext``: warps ``mp_teammatchstat_1``
 - ``players``: list of Steam id's for users on the team (not used if ``get5_check_auths`` is set to 0)
-- ``series_score``: current score in the series, this should only be used to restore a match (e.g., changed server after 1 map), defaults to 0
+- ``series_score``: current score in the series, this can be used to give a team a map advantage or used as a manual backup method, defaults to 0

 There is advice on handling these match configs in [the wiki](https://github.com/splewis/get5/wiki/Managing-match-configs).